jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

     _NOTE: If your `helloworld-mdb` quickstart is not located at the same level in the file structure as this quickstart, you must modify its path in this script.
 Find the 'NOTE:' in the file for instructions._

-2. Open a command line, navigate to the root directory of this quickstart, and run the following command to run the script:
+2. Open a command prompt, navigate to the root directory of this quickstart, and run the following command to run the script:

         JBOSS_HOME/bin/jboss-cli.sh --connect --file=install-domain.cli